flytbase/flytdocs/source/docs/Tutorials/FlytSim/FlytSimTutorials.rst

 FlytSim
 =======

 FlytSim offers a 3D SITL(Software In The Loop) simulation environment for testing user apps without the drone hardware.
 It is a ROS-Gazebo based environment where the drone and its world are simulated, programmatically generating the state variables, while the control algorithms applied are same as onboard the drone.
 The FlytAPIs are also available in FlytSim and thus the user apps built with these APIs can be tested on a computer in a native Linux environment using FlytSim.
-Please follow the `FlytSim Installation Guide`_ to install FlytSim package, start testing your app and see it in action.
+Please follow the :ref:`FlytSim Installation Guide` to install FlytSim package, start testing your app and see it in action.

 FlytSim Tutorials
 -----------------